-Indeed alcohol abuse can lead to harsh psychology problems as well as physical health problems when it comes to your family life.
+Indeed alcohol abuse can lead to harsh psychological problems as well as physical health problems when it comes to your family life.

 The over 35’s are at an increased risk of developing a condition known as ‘gout’ when they choose to over-consume alcohol.

 This is an arthritic disease characterised by joint swelling.
-This is a condition which can be very painful indeed.
+This is a condition that can be very painful indeed.